Countly/countly-sdk-android/Documentation.md

 # Introduction
-Countly SDK 19.X is a completely redesigned version of our Android SDK.
-Please use it with caution since it hasn't yet tested by thousands of developers in thousands of applications as our previous SDK versions.
+Countly SDK 19.0 is a completely redesigned version of our Android SDK.
+Please use it with caution since it had't yet been tested by thousands of developers in thousands of applications as our previous SDK versions.

 ## Highlights
-Here's a list of notable changes and new features of Countly Android SDK 19.X:
+Here's a list of notable changes and new features of Countly Android SDK 19.0:
 * **Initialization** now must be done from `Application` subclass' `onCreate` method.
 * **API** is substantially simplified (no `sharedInstance()` needed for example), thus changed.
 We have lots of legacy methods marked with `@Deprecated` for easy migration.